2006 United States House of Representatives elections in Nevada: Campaign

 The bruising GOP primary, as compared to the Democratic situation, was reflected in the cash reserves reported by each candidate in their pre-primary filings with the Federal Election Commission.
 Derby had $444,000 on hand as of July 26, out of $748,000 raised.
 Heller had 260,000 left — and that was with 20 days left to go before the actual primary — out of $904,000 in total receipts, which included $108,000 in funds from his personal accounts.

+In late August, CQPolitics.com analyzed the race: "Although the 2nd District generally leans Republican, Derby's competitive position in the general election was already strengthened by the fact that she was unopposed in the Aug.
+15 Democratic primary while the Republicans staged a bruising battle among three well-known candidates."

 Polling

 The Las Vegas Sun, quoting University of Nevada-Reno political scientist Eric Herzik, noted that the intra-fighting has given the Democratic Party a chance in this otherwise Republican leaning district.
 "Jill Derby was already doing everything right, and then she gets this gift," he said.
 "How do you turn a safe district into a competitive one?
 Fight among yourselves.
 Republicans here have won because they've stayed united and they continue to turn out.
 Now you've got partisan infighting, and Adams' leadership is aiding and abetting that - in an already bad year for Republicans."

-A Mason-Dixon poll has shown Heller with a slight edge, but within the margin or error, leading 45% to 42%.